 6. Not Offering a Resident Benefit Package

 Your residents deserve a top-tier lifestyle and financial protection.
 Offering a resident benefit package significantly sharpens your competitive edge while enhancing the rental experience.
 Consider investing in a property management software like Latchel that elevates your resident’s experience with not only 24/7 maintenance support, but connects them to pros who can tackle home chores.
-From house cleaning and lawn care to junk/furniture removal and mounting a TV to the wall, Latchel’s home assistant feature is the ideal resident benefit package guaranteed to make your renters’ experiences a positive one.
+From house cleaning and lawn care to junk/furniture removal and mounting a TV to the wall, Latchel’s Resident Benefits will significantly help improve your residents’ experience.

-One of the best things about Latchel’s resident benefit package is the $1,000 of damage coverage residents will receive.
-Whether it’s plumbing issues, garbage disposal repairs, or even a lockout, Latchel will cover up to $1,000 of resident-caused damage.
+One of the best things about Latchel’s resident benefits is the $1,000 of accidental damage coverage residents will receive.
+Whether it’s plumbing issues or garbage disposal repairs, Latchel will cover up to $1,000 of accidental resident-caused damage.